 How Long Does it Take to Tour the Wright Brothers Memorial?

 We spent about an hour and a half at the site, though we breezed through some of the more complicated portions of the visitors center.
-You could spend up to two hours, depending on the age of your kids and their level of interest in the mechanics of flight.
+You could spend up to three hours, depending on the age of your kids and their level of interest in the mechanics of flight.

 Why is the Wright Brothers Memorial Important?